 As a Baseball Canada Championship host you will be welcoming teams and umpires from all across the country.
 While you are not responsible for arranging their travel to the championship, you are responsible for ensuring they have a way to the accommodation site when they arrive and transportation to the park for the duration of their stay.
-You will be required to arrange transportation for teams and umpires from the airport to the accommodation site, provide directions to those who are travelling by car or by bus, and provide ground transportation as necessary during the championship.
+You will be required to arrange transportation for teams and umpires from the closest major airport (major airport to be defined with Baseball Canada) to the accommodation site, provide directions to those who are travelling by car or by bus, and provide ground transportation as necessary during the championship.
 You will also have to arrange for teams and umpires who are flying to get back to the airport for their return flights.
 Teams travelling by bus will be required to use their bus for local transportation.